jaantollander/masters-thesis/content/50_conclusion.md

 Furthermore, these efforts take us closer to achieving the long-term goal at CSC is to build real-time monitoring, visualization, and reporting deployed on a live system that administrators can use to identify if a slowdown is caused by file system usage and who is causing it.

 <!-- Describe the thesis work -->
-In summary, the thesis explored monitoring and analyzing the usage of a parallel file system in the Puhti cluster.
+The thesis explored monitoring and analyzing the usage of a parallel file system in the Puhti cluster.
 Our goal was to determine whether monitoring could help us identify slowdowns and their causes.
 We explained the basic building blocks of a high-performance computing system and covered the configuration of the Puhti cluster at CSC from a storage perspective.
 We developed a monitoring system, deployed it on the Puhti cluster, and collected file system usage data.